 This off the beaten path adventure company has been connecting people to nature for over 11 years.
-Providing customers with a truly unique outdoor experience by leading wild, edible plant walks and hikes from late May to Late July, and snowshoe safety and winter survival from mid-January to mid-March, prepare to learn all you need to, to survive the foothills from professional hiking guide and nature educator, Julie.
+It provides customers with a truly unique outdoor experience by leading wild, edible plant walks and hikes from late May to late July, and snowshoe safety and winter survival experiences from mid-January to mid-March.
+Prepare to learn all you need to survive in the foothills from a professional hiking guide and nature educator.

 Turner Valley, 403-968-4816, fullcircleadventures.com

-The taproom at Hard Knox Brewery opened in Black Diamond in May 2018 and it has slowly been adding more taps, more events and more features over its first months to become a kid- and pet-friendly hangout space.
-Hard Knox has four core beers — Grunt Work Vienna Ale, Black Diamond Blonde, Sun Up to Sun Down Banana Brown and Dusty Trail – as well as a rotation of other beers on its taps.
-There’s a food truck onsite that serves beer-infused food.
-Brewery tours on Saturday and Sunday at 1 and 3 p.m.
+The taproom at Hard Knox Brewery opened in Black Diamond in May 2018 and is a popular hangout space with a large, grassy beer garden outside.
+Hard Knox has four core beers — Grunt Work Vienna Ale, Black Diamond Blonde, Sun Up to Sun Down Banana Brown and Dusty Trail IPA — as well as a rotation of other beers on its taps.
+There’s also an onsite barbecue shack called Smokey Goos BBQ.
+Brewery tours are not offered at this time.

 445 1 Ave.
 N.E., Black Diamond, 403-800-5603, hardknoxbrewery.com